 Scott’s accomplishments at ECF include implementing a long-term strategic planning approach to management and achieving 85% of planned goals; strategically designing new revenue streams to ensure sustainability; and substantially increasing agency enrollment and ECF’s impact in the community.

-Scott earned a Doctorate in Psychology from Ryokan College, and M.A. from Pepperdine University, and a B.S. in Psychology from Virginia Commonwealth University.
+Scott earned a Doctorate in Psychology from Ryokan College, an M.A. from Pepperdine University, and a B.S. in Psychology from Virginia Commonwealth University.
 Scott serves on the board of directors of the Culver City Chamber of Commerce and the Uniquely Abled Project, and in 2014 Governor Brown appointed Scott to the California Board of Behavioral Sciences where he served until January 2017.

 Clark has over 20 years of experience in non-profit management, including over eight years working with people with developmental disabilities in Los Angeles, Ventura and Santa Barbara Counties.
 Clark worked with the American Red Cross in Oklahoma, Texas, Wyoming, Russia and Israel, as well as their national headquarters in Washington D.C.
 He served as the Chief Operating Officer in Los Angeles from 2003-2006.
 Clark joined United Cerebral Palsy of Los Angeles in 2007, implementing long-term strategic planning and infrastructure development for human resources, IT and operations.
 He led management oversight for operations, nursing, HR, and both school- and center-based arts and education programming.
 Clark’s education includes a Master’s Degree in Public Administration from the University of Oklahoma and a Bachelor of Arts from Texas Tech University in History and Political Science.
 He graduated from the Center for Non-Profit Management’s Non-Profit Leadership Program in 2010.